Psychotherapy in English

 - Psychotherapy sessions usually take place once a week.

-- The psychotherapist is bound by the principle of professional secrecy, which considers both the content of psychotherapy and information obtained from the patient, as well as the very the fact of attending psychotherapy.
+- The psychotherapist is bound by the principle of professional secrecy, which considers both the content of psychotherapy and information obtained from the patient, as well as the very fact of attending psychotherapy.
 The exception is any life or health threatening situation or other situations defined by law.
-During supervision or consultation with another specialist treating the patient (eg. psychiatrist), the psychotherapist gives only necessary information, and the patient is informed.
+During consultation with another specialist treating the patient (eg. psychiatrist), the psychotherapist gives only necessary information, and the patient is informed.

 - Psychotherapists working at the Centre regularly supervise their practice, inter-vising at clinical meetings of the Centre team, as well as with an external supervisor.
 During supervision, they are obliged to efficiently care for the patients' anonymity.
 All participants of the supervision (other psychotherapists and supervisors) are also obliged to keep the secrecy regarding each patient having been supervised.